berke0bayraktar/btcturk-api-client/README.md

   ]
   ```
 - #### getOHLC(pair, count)
-  Retrieves daily OHCL data of specified pair for the last `count` days.
+  Retrieves daily OHLC data of specified pair for the last `count` days.
 Default for `count` is 10.
   ```js
   client.getOHLC('BTC-TRY', 1)
   ```